bobluppes/intelligibility-enhancement/README.md

 # Intelligibility Enhancement
 Three different methods for intelligibility enhancement are considered and implemented in matlab.
-The results are analyzed by the short time objective intelligibility measure (STOI) and speech intelligibility in bits (SIIB).
+The results are analyzed using speech intelligibility in bits (SIIB).
 The following intelligibility enhancing algorithms are considered

-* Frequency compensation by algebra?cally optimizing for SIIB_Gauss
+* Frequency compensation by algebraical optimization for SIIB_Gauss
-* Lombard effect
+* Lombard algorithm
 * Transient amplification

 All files need to be added to the path